-The literature reviewed in this study showed an unequal distribution of empirical studies over the Andean countries, with an under-representation of studies from Argentina, Venezuela, Colombia and Bolivia (Fig. 3).
-Grey literature (e.g., technical reports) from these countries was often inaccessible via standard search methods, in contrast to grey literature from Peru or Ecuador.
-When compared to the Andean region, the dataset of 118 case-studies contains a disproportionally high amount of studies from mid elevations (i.e., between 2000 and 4000 m a.s.l.) and moderate relief with hillslope gradients below 15° (Fig. 6).
+The literature reviewed in this study showed an unequal distribution of empirical studies over the Andean countries, with an underrepresentation of studies from Argentina, Venezuela, Colombia and Bolivia (Fig. 3).
+Gray literature (e.g., technical reports) from these countries was often inaccessible via standard search methods, in contrast to gray literature from Peru or Ecuador.
+When compared to the Andean region, the dataset of 118 case studies contains a disproportionally high amount of studies from mid-elevations (i.e., between 2000 and 4000 m a.s.l.) and moderate relief with hillslope gradients below 15° (Fig. 6).
 High elevation sites, and areas with either low or high relief are underrepresented.
-Similarly, the regions with intermediate precipitation amounts are overrepresented, and there is a disproportionally low amount of studies with either low to very low (< 400 mm per year) or very high (> 3000 mm.yr1) precipitation (Fig. 6).
-Given the spatial bias in the data compilation, the records do not allow to perform a statistically unbiased regional-scale assessment of water erosion mitigation.
-It is necessary that future studies collect empirical data on soil quality, erosion and sediment yield before/after interventions in the above-mentioned data-scarce regions.
+Similarly, the regions with intermediate precipitation amounts are overrepresented, and there is a disproportionally low amount of studies with either low to very low ( $<400 \text{ mm yr}^{-1}$ ) or very high $(>3000 \text{ mm yr}^{-1})$ precipitation (Fig. 6).
+Given the spatial bias in the data compilation, the records do not allow a statistically unbiased regional scale assessment of water erosion mitigation to be performed.
+It is necessary that future studies collect empirical data on soil quality, erosion and sediment yield before/after interventions in the abovementioned datascarce regions.

 There is a particular lack of knowledge on soil erosion processes before, after or during extreme rainfall or seismic events.
-Of the 118 quantitative studies, only 20 studies or 17 % explicitly referred to flooding or erosion processes during extreme (i.e. high-magnitude but rare and episodic) events.
+Of the 118 quantitative studies, only 20 studies or 17% explicitly referred to flooding or erosion processes during extreme (i.e., high-magnitude but rare and episodic) events.
 Reliable, quantitative information about the return period of extreme erosion and flooding events, and their influence on soil quality, long-term erosion rates and sediment discharge is scarce (Aguilar et al., 2020; Carretier et al., 2018).
-The severe scarcity of studies on the impact of extreme events has major implications for informing land use management practices (Coppus and Imeson, 2002), as the effectiveness of policy-based interventions on natural infrastructure could not be methodically evaluated for extreme events.
-A number of model applications by e.g. Bathurst et al. (2011, 2020) conveyed the limitations of forestation as an intervention for reducing peak discharges of floods derived from extreme but infrequent rainfall events.
-There is a clear need to thoroughly evaluate whether our results on the effectiveness of natural infrastructure interventions during frequent erosion events can be extended to extreme events related to e.g. El Niño-Southern Oscillation (ENSO).
+The severe scarcity of studies on the impact of extreme events has major implications for providing information on land use management practices (Coppus and Imeson, 2002), as the effectiveness of policy-based interventions on natural infrastructure could not be methodically evaluated for extreme events.
+A number of model applications by, for example, Bathurst et al. (2011, 2020) conveyed the limitations of forestation as an intervention for reducing peak discharges of floods derived from extreme but infrequent rainfall events.
+There is a clear need to thoroughly evaluate whether our results on the effectiveness of natural infrastructure interventions during frequent erosion events can be extended to extreme events related to, for example, El Niño-Southern Oscillation (ENSO).